On this page

 Mixed-income development refers generally to residential settings in which housing is affordable to individuals and families with different income levels.
 The term is often applied to projects that include a mix of market-rate and dedicated affordable units (restricted to low-income households) in the same building or development.
 These units may be mixed in the same hallway, separated in different buildings or on different floors or wings of the same building.
 City blocks or neighborhoods can also be described as mixed-income when they include a diverse housing stock affordable to residents with a range of income levels.

 Community revitalization, economic mobility, and other social goals can also influence the target income mix at a particular development.
 In redevelopment projects, including a greater share of affordable units may be more desirable if the primary goal is to prevent displacement and preserve social networks among existing residents.
-Setting aside a larger share of units for higher-income residents can lead to better maintenance and amenities in the development (as the development has to compete with market-rate developments) and help to increase economic diversity.
+Setting aside a larger share of units for higher-income residents can lead to better maintenance and amenities in the development (as the development has to compete with market-rate developments) and help to increase economic diversityA description of variety, not equivalent to racial justice or inclusion..
 However, the research evidence does not support the hypothesis that mixing lower-income households with higher income households in the same development results in stronger social connections.
 The evidence to date indicates that interaction across income groups has been limited, with no significant changes in the economic status of families in assisted housing units.